Family Intervention Worker

 Family Intervention Service (FIS) workers

 The Family Intervention Service (FIS) workers support children and young people aged 0 to 18 years and their families with complex needs.
 They use a bespoke intervention package to prevent families needing a statutory social care service or when stepping down from children’s social care.
-They do a range of working for example support reducing substance misuse, crime and anti-social behaviour, improve school attendance aspirations and outcomes, reducing and eliminating abusive episodes, missing children, provide mediation with young people and their families, support young carers and foster carers.
+They do lots of different work, such as helping to reduce substance misuse, crime and anti-social behaviour.
+They support better school attendance and outcomes, reduce or stop abusive situations, or missing children, and provide mediation between young people and their families.
+They also help young carers and foster carers.

 Social Worker